 It's all about the carbon.

-To keep costs low and due to size restrictions, pour through filters have lower grade and fewer kinds of carbon.
+To keep costs low and due to size restrictions, pour-through filters have less carbon.
 Filters are small and must be changed frequently.

 In addition to specialty resins, we have several kinds of carbon and buy only the highest grade available.